Justin-Bento/portfolio-site/src/content/projects/project-4.md

 ---
 title: 'Urban Greens Antigua'
-description: A showcase website that displays high-quality microgreens.
-The website provides information about all microgreens the companies sells and help customers understand micro-greens.
-My role for this project was to be a Website Designer, Developer.
+description: Built a showcase website that displays high-quality microgreens.
+The website provides information about all microgreens and shares how people use them within Antigua & Barbuda.
 publishDate: 'Oct 12 2023'
 isFeatured: true
 tags: